sylvainlavoie/WixAutoHarvest/README.md

 ## Dev cycle
 1. Make changes
 2. Package locally by: ```nuget pack```
-3. Install locally to a Wix project and test that it builds
+3. Install locally to a Wix project (add local folder with .nupkg as NuGet feed) and test that it builds
 4. Once happy, package and publish by running: ```nuget-pack-and-push.bat```